cda-tum/mqt-ddsim/README.md

 The simulator is based on the references listed below and can either be used as a **standalone executable** with command-line interface, or as a **library** for the incorporation in other projects.

+## Using the Python Bindings / Backend for Qiskit

+TODO

 ## System Requirements

 Building (and running) is continuously tested under Linux, MacOS, and Windows using the [latest available system versions for GitHub Actions](https://github.com/actions/virtual-environments).